R3izorr/sc2006-proj/README.md

 - 1.2 ChoroplethLayer — Shade subzones by Hawker-Opportunity Score with legend and normalized colour scale.
 - 1.3 MapInteractionControls — Zoom, pan, and hover interactions on the subzone map.

-### Display score and percentile
+### Display score and rank
 - 2.1 Hawker-OpportunityScore — Compute Dem, Sup, Acc, z-scale components, and produce Hᵢ with configurable weights and bandwidths.
-- 2.2 ShowSubzoneRank — Show each selected subzone’s city-wide percentile for Hᵢ.
+- 2.2 ShowSubzoneRank — Show each selected subzone’s city-wide rank for Hᵢ.

 ### Filtering and search
 - 3.1 FilterByRegion — Filter visible subzones by region.
-- 3.2 FilterByRank — Filter by Top 10% / 25% / 50% or All; update legend accordingly.
+- 3.2 FilterByRank — Filter by Top 10 / 25 / 50 or All; update legend accordingly.
 - 3.3 SearchBySubzoneName — Autocomplete search; zoom and highlight on selection.

 ### Subzone details and comparison